DeclanMcIntosh/monodepthV2tf/README.md

 To train the model run training.py, ensuring existence of pre-trained weights in monodepthV2tf folder, and ensuring accurate data exists.

 ### Known Issues
 There may be an error with running in CPU only mode, where the indices that are out of bounds are not ignored.
+We believe this error has been fixed, so this should not re-appear.
 ```
 Exception has occurred: InvalidArgumentError
 indices[122879] = 122880 is not in [0, 122880)